cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/sustainability.md

 - **Token Volatility**: Fluctuations in Spiral's value could affect the stability of the ecosystem.
 - **Unsustainable Rewards**: Overly generous rewards might deplete the treasury too quickly.
-- **Insufficient Treasury Growth**: If the treasury doesn’t grow sufficiently, we might not have the resources to fund all the exciting projects we want to pursue.
+- **Insufficient Treasury Growth**: If the treasury doesn't grow sufficiently, we might not have the resources to fund all the exciting projects we want to pursue.

 ### 3. **Security Risks**

-- **Smart Contract Vulnerabilities**: Exploitable bugs in governance or staking mechanisms could undermine the DAO’s stability.
+- **Smart Contract Vulnerabilities**: Exploitable bugs in governance or staking mechanisms could undermine the DAO's stability.
 - **Fraudulent Proposals**: Bad actors might exploit the governance process to push harmful agendas.

 ### 4. **Ecosystem Risks**

-- **Inadequate Community Engagement**: Declining participation in governance or staking could weaken the DAO’s effectiveness.
+- **Inadequate Community Engagement**: Declining participation in governance or staking could weaken the DAO's effectiveness.
 - **Competition**: Other projects competing for attention and users in the Web3 gaming space.

 ---